LambdaLabsML/distributed-training-guide/06-tensor-parallel/README.md

 ## Ensure all GPUs on a node get the same input

-Since we are splitting computation across GPUs, that means all the GPUs we are splitting over need to receive the same input.
-That is why the global batch size is reduced.
+Since we are splitting computation across GPUs, all GPUs in the same group need to receive the same input.
+(That is why the global batch size is reduced).

 First we are going to create our device mesh.
 A device mesh is just a way to view your devices in an N-dimensional way.
 So if you have 8 GPUs, you could organize it into a device mesh like `(2, 2, 2)`, or `(2, 4)`, or `(4, 2)` or even things like `(1, 8)`.